top of page

 3. A Go Bag

 Go bags are a great tool for when we need to be on the move quickly and need to have everything all in one place.
-Some people have 'Go bags' for when they need to act in an emergency and prepare for an overnight stay like clothes, toiletries, money for parking for example.
+Some people have 'Go bags' for when they need to act in an emergency and prepare for an overnight stay like clothes, toiletries, and money for parking for example.
 It’s essentially a ‘just in case’.

 4. Resting in advance